 Troopers respond to five-car collision on I-10 near state line; several injured

-PEARLINGTON, MS - Louisiana State Police are assisting troopers in Mississippi after five vehicles, including an 18-wheeler, crashed on I-10 at the state line.
+PEARLINGTON, MS - Louisiana State Police assisted troopers in Mississippi after five vehicles, including an 18-wheeler, crashed on I-10 at the state line.

 The accident occurred sometime Wednesday evening on I-10 East at mile marker 2, according to the Mississippi Highway Patrol.
 Officials say four vehicles and a semi truck were involved.
 It's unclear what exactly caused the accident.

-Photos from the wreck show the 18-wheeler in wooded area on the side of the interstate.
+Photos from the wreck show the 18-wheeler in a wooded area on the side of the interstate.
 A Dodge Ram truck was also heavily damaged in the grass near the semi.

 AirMed was called to the scene after multiple people sustained injuries.

-Traffic is being diverted onto Highway 607.
-DOTD maps show miles of congestion beyond I-59 into Slidell.
-Drivers traveling east from Louisiana can take US 90 or I-55 as an alternate route.
+Traffic was being diverted onto Highway 607 for much of the evening and into the night.
+DOTD maps showed miles of congestion beyond I-59 into Slidell.
+Drivers traveling east from Louisiana were advised to take US 90 or I-55 as an alternate route.

 No other information was given.